constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

 * Automorphic Forms and Even Unimodular Lattices, by Gaëtan Chenevier and Jean Lannes

+* A Course in Arithmetic, by Jean-Pierre Serre

 * The Geometry of Continued Fractions, by Oleg Karpenkov